-The history of nomadic and traditional jewelry resembles that of archaeology; layer after layer of culture has overlapped and intertwined as the centuries have passed, culminating in the artifacts worn by the last generation of nomads and traditional communities.The most remote layers of influence in the Middle East are the early civilizations, the cultures of the Egyptians and the Mesopotamians.
+The history of jewellery resembles that of archaeology; layer after layer of culture has overlapped and intertwined as the centuries have passed, culminating in the artifacts worn by the last generation of nomads and traditional communities.The most remote layers of influence in the Middle East are the early civilizations, the cultures of the Egyptians and the Mesopotamians.

 With the rise of the Greek empire under Alexander the Great, and the subsequent Roman empire, the Middle East saw large-scale and permanent occupation by other cultures for the first time.
 Some elements of Graeco-Roman adornments are still very much present in traditional jewelry.